tkellehe/concepts/languages/qeg/README.md

 Approximating tensor product sums and multiplications is a library (QATS) I have been working on privately.
 The main reason why this library has a chance of working is with this concept.
-The software takes advantage of maximizing the most probable tensor product which means it may not have the exact probability for the answer, but testing has shown that the answer is produced (especially as the number of tensor product terms are used).
+The software takes advantage of maximizing the most probable tensor product which means it may not have the exact probability for the answer, but testing has shown that the answer is produced (especially as the number of tensor product terms are increased).
+This means the language potentially can have very large number of qubits.

-## Qubit Count
+## Qubits

 The number of qubits will grow to whatever index is attempted to be accessed.
+The default value for a quint is always the zero state.

 ## Classical Code Lines and Quantum Circuit Lines